 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 700D and Sony Alpha A6300 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A6300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 700D does not offer wifi capability.
+In contrast, the 700D does not provide wifi capability.